sansan-sakura/A1-swedish-quiz/instructions.md

 - The Zustand store for the quiz is set up in the `./src/stores/quizStore.js` file.
 This store will hold the state of your quiz and offer functions to manipulate it.
 - The starting point for the Zustand approach is the `./src/components/CurrentQuestionZustand.jsx` component.
 This component retrieves the current question from the Zustand store and renders it.

-Your main objective is to integrate these state management systems into your application, ensuring a seamless quiz experience for the user.
-Remember to render the questions, the possible answers, and provide feedback on the user's selection before progressing to the next question.
+Your main objective is to choose one of these state management systems—either useContext or Zustand—and integrate it into your application.
+Ensure a smooth quiz experience for the user by rendering the questions, presenting the possible answers, and providing feedback on the user's selection before progressing to the next question.
+While both approaches are provided for learning purposes, for this project, you should commit to just one to maintain clarity and consistency in your codebase.

-## Hover effects:

-- When you hover over an album, it should go darker, and you should show a play button, a favourite button, and the ellipsis (see the design sketch)
-- When you hover over the play button, it should grow (see the design sketch)
-- Hovering an artist name or an album name should match the design sketch

-## External Routing:

-- When you click on the album, it should link to the album's external URL in the data
+### Planning

+**You should discuss these questions before you fork and clone the repo:**

+- Will you use a planning tool (Jamboard, Figma) to plan your design/app structure?
-- When you click on an artist, it should link to the artist's external URL in the data
+- How are you going to work in the team?
+Mob or smaller groups etc.
+- What is your quiz about?
+- Have you decided on a state management approach?
+Zustand or **`useContext`**?
+- Which are your (at least) 5 questions and answers?
+(Remember, multiple choices required)
+- How are you going to show the progress? i.e 1 / 5, 20%, 4 questions left.
+- How will the user select the answer?
+Dropdown, selecting with keyboard commands, buttons, images?
+- What will the summary screen look like?
+- What components do you need?
+- How are you dealing with the styling?
+CSS or Styled components?
+- What stretch goals are you aiming for?

 ### Your page should be responsive: